AndersenLab/dry-guide/docs/pipeline-docker.md

   - r-tidyverse=1.2.1
 ```

-Then, build the `Dockerfile` like this.
+Then, build the `Dockerfile` as bellow.

 ```
 FROM continuumio/miniconda